jmlavoier/react-clickout/README.md

 const [ref, bindClickout] = useClickout(['click']);
 ```

-Although the name of this is *clickout* it isn't too specific about click event, you can use others.
+Although the name of this library is *clickout*, it isn't only about click event.

 ### Pre requisites
 It has the `react@^16.8.0` and `react-dom@^16.8.0` as peer-dependencies

 ## Contributing